Provides a convenient workflow for clustering analyses and

 ...

-x
+- x

-numeric vector, data matrix or data frame
+numeric vector, data matrix or data frame.
+For hierarchical clustering (

-a clustering function including "kmeans", "pam", "clara", "fanny", "hclust", "agnes" and "diana".
+a clustering function including "kmeans", "pam", "clara", "fanny", "hkmeans", "hclust", "agnes" and "diana".
 Abbreviation is allowed.

-k
+- k

 the number of clusters to be generated.
 If NULL, the gap statistic is used to estimate the appropriate number of clusters.
-In the case of kmeans, k can be either the number of clusters, or a set of initial (distinct) cluster centers.
+For hierarchical clustering, this automatic selection may return

 the maximum number of clusters to consider, must be at least two.

-stand
+- stand

-logical value; default is FALSE.
-If TRUE, then the data will be standardized using the function scale().
+scale().
 Measurements are standardized for each variable (column), by subtracting the variable's mean value and dividing by the variable's standard deviation.
+If scaling producesNAvalues,eclust()stops with a package-level error.- graph

 logical value.
 If TRUE, cluster plot is displayed.

-hc_metric
+- hc_metric

 character string specifying the metric to be used for calculating dissimilarities between observations.
 Allowed values are those accepted by the function dist() [including "euclidean", "manhattan", "maximum", "canberra", "binary", "minkowski"] and correlation based distance measures ["pearson", "spearman" or "kendall"].
 Used only when FUNcluster is a hierarchical clustering function such as one of "hclust", "agnes" or "diana".
+Ignored when

 the agglomeration method to be used (?hclust): "ward.D", "ward.D2", "single", "complete", "average", ...

-gap_maxSE
+- gap_maxSE

 integer, number of Monte Carlo ("bootstrap") samples.
-Used only for determining the number of clusters using gap statistic.
+Used only for determining the number of clusters using the gap statistic.

-verbose
+- verbose

-seed
+- seed

 integer used for seeding the random number generator.